 Short historical background of electronic in watchmaking

-If solid-state electronic components with quartz occilators massively rise during the 70’s, watchmakers and engineers are already thinking, decades before, to use electricity instead mecanical power to improve time measurement.
+If solid-state electronic components with quartz oscillators massively rise during the 70’s, watchmakers and engineers are already thinking, decades before, to use electricity instead mecanical power to improve time measurement.

 The first quartz clock is built and presented in 1927 by the Bell Laboratory.
 Far more regular than the mecanical models, quartz clock are the new timing references in the world until their replacement by atomic clocks.

 However at this period, a such equipment is bigger as a small fridge and can not fit a wristwatch.
 In the 50’s, few watch compagnies choose to work on no quartz electrical calibers that can be embedded in a watch.
-Lip and Hamilton developps electrical-mecanical mecanisms while Bulova introduces in 1960 an electronical turning fork regulated movement.
+Lip and Hamilton developp electrical-mecanical mecanisms while Bulova introduces in 1960 an electronical tuning fork regulated movement.

 Finally with developpement of solid-state electronic components and miniaturisation progress, the swiss researchers from the CEH (Centre Electronique Horloger / Electronical Horology Center) and the japanese watchmaker Seiko present the first electronical quartz movements in 1967.
 It’s a true big step as they are ten times regular than the mecanical ones.

 In the 1951, Jack Heuer is 18.
 He has to choose university studies he wants to follow, after having brightly passed the final high school exam, the Matura.
 Altought he is still not interested in the familly business, he decides to become an eletrical engineer, thinking this new technologies could one day engined stopwatches !
 Pretty good idea.